fuzeac/fuze-telegram-mini-app/README.md

 # FUZE Telegram Mini App — Platform Overview

-> **Short.** These architectural blueprints are the public, “short version” that explains how the **FUZE Telegram Mini App** works at a technical level — without making you read a stack of internal docs.
+> These architectural blueprints are the public, “short version” that explains how the **FUZE Telegram Mini App** works at a technical level — without making you read a stack of internal docs.
 It’s the master map across all repos, with enough depth for builders, partners, and curious users.

 _Last updated: 2025-09-24 11:02 +07_